bodo-run/bodo/README.md

 ## Environment Variables

-BODO automatically loads environment variables from `.env` in the project root:
+bodo automatically loads environment variables from `.env` in the project root:

 ```
 # .env